RAK3172-SiP WisDuo LPWAN SiP Application Note

 Power Considerations

-An independent LDO Buck or Boost for Vin regulated to VDD (3.3 V) is recommended for RAK3172-SiP.
-Please place the LDO Buck or Boost as close as possible to RAK3172-SiP power-related pins.
+An independent LDO Buck or Boost converter for Vin regulated to VDD (3.3 V) is recommended for RAK3172-SiP.
+Place the LDO Buck or Boost Converter as close as possible to the RAK3172-SiP power-related pins.

 Battery Protection

-This is a safety protection you can add to the module.
-This will not affect any core functionality of the SiP module.
+This is a safety feature you can add to the module.
+This will not affect the core functionality of the SiP module.

 Inductor Selection